 What COVID-19 safety protocols are in place for the in-person performance of this show?

-To best protect everyone present and in accordance with NYC mandates and the latest CDC guidance, Ars Nova will require all audience members and staff to provide proof of full-vaccination and to wear masks for all on-site performances and events through the end of 2021.
-For full details, please check out our Safety & COVID FAQ for in-person performances.
+To best protect everyone present and in accordance with NYC mandates and the latest CDC guidance, Ars Nova will require all audience members and staff to provide proof of full-vaccination and to wear masks for all on-site performances and events at this time.
+For full details, please check out our Health & Safety FAQ page.

 Where is this show taking place?